-You cannot imagine doing what Lata did for her husband without deep love that constantly runs through your veins faster than adrenaline does in fright.
-Love: a state where you equate your own well-being at par with that of the other person.
+You cannot imagine doing what Lata did for her husband without a deep love that constantly runs through your veins faster than adrenaline does in fright.
+Love: a state where you equate your own well-being on par with that of the other person.

 Yes, Lata Khare won.
 She had to.
 She did.
 See below.

-I would have liked to end this post right here but Lata’s story doesn’t paint the complete picture.
+I would have liked to have ended this post right here but Lata’s story doesn’t paint the complete picture.
 There’s another side, one more dimension of love that needs some reflection.

 Wouldn’t it be nice, or wouldn’t it be love, if one or many of the onlookers had stepped forward and offered her a meagre sum of 5000?
-Should an old woman have to run to save her husband?
-What would I do if it was my mother who had to run like this?
+Should an old woman have had to run to save her husband?
+What would I have done if it were my mother who had to run like this?
 Why didn’t the organizers or anyone else say to the old lady, “We are sorry for what you are going through, Ma’am.
 We’ll raise five grand for you.”

 This world is full of generous people.
-I have not an iota of doubt that had the organizers announced it there, many people would have come forward and done much more than raising money for just tests.
-Even with all the social and economic challenges, billions of dollars are donated in India every year by millions of people.
+I have not an iota of doubt that had the organizers announced it there, many people would have come forward and done much more than raise money for just the tests.
+Even with all the social and economic challenges, billions of dollars are donated every year in India by millions of people.
 Therefore, when it comes to love, the question is not whether you can afford to care, it is: do you care at all to begin with?
 Because if you do, there’s no dearth of resources.
 If you do, it is love.

-Next time, we see a Lata Khare, we will not cheer for her as a spectator but step into her problem and adopt it.
+The next time we see a Lata Khare, we will not cheer for her as a spectator but step in to her problem and adopt it.
 Open your heart and hands.
-The one who spreads his palms for helping others is better prepared to receive benediction from the Universe for his hands are already stretched.
+The one who spreads his palms for helping others is better prepared to receive benediction from the Universe, for his hands are already stretched.
 Not a moment is wasted.
 Just like you may set aside something for your superannuation or retirement fund on a regular basis, take out a little bit, however little, for helping others.
 You will never regret it.